httptoolkit/brotli-wasm/README.md

 ##### Using an importmap

-If you've installed `brotli-wasm` as an NPM package, you can load it from the `node_modules` folder:
+If you've installed `brotli-wasm` as an NPM package, you can load it from your `node_modules` subfolder:

 ```html
 <!-- index.html -->